dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

         0       v       0       1

-'q' has one upvalue reference as expected, but this time the upvalue is not marked 'instack', so it means that the reference is to an upvalue in parent function (in this case 'p') and the upvalue index is '1' (the second upvalue in 'p').
+'q' has one upvalue reference as expected, but this time the upvalue is not marked 'instack', which means that the reference is to an upvalue and not a local in the parent function (in this case 'p') and the upvalue index is '1' (i.e. the second upvalue in 'p').

 OP_GETUPVAL and OP_SETUPVAL instructions